 I rent some rooms of my house to University students, but we share the kitchen.
 A tenant notified me by text that he wanted to break the lease.
 I required 60 days’ notice, but he says he’s not required to give that much notice.
 What do I do?

 Since you are sharing the kitchen facilities with the tenants, the tenancies are not covered under the Residential Tenancies Act.
 The only law that may apply in this case is contract law.
 Since you did have a written contract and it specified that the tenant would have to provide a 60 days’ written notice to end the tenancy, you may be able to pursue him in Small Claims Court if you incur a loss of rent.
 However, you should try to re-rent the unit as soon as possible.
 If you need more advice on this matter you may have to consult with a lawyer or a paralegal.

 A residential unit within a commercial building is subject to the rules and regulations of the Residential Tenancies Act, 2006.

-Since the owner of the property is sharing kitchen facilities with the tenant, the tenancy is exempt from the Residential Tenancies Act, 2006.
-For more information on how to deal with your tenant, please have a look at our Sharing Kitchen and/or Bathroom Fact Sheet which can be found at: http://www.landlordselfhelp.com/facts/2007_sharing_kitch_bath.pdf
+Since the owner of the property is sharing kitchen facilities with the renter, the rental agreement is exempt from the Residential Tenancies Act.
+For more information on how to deal with your tenant, please have a look at our Sharing Kitchen and/or Bathroom RTA Fact Sheet which can be found at: https://landlordselfhelp.com/media/Sharing-bathroom-kitchen.pdf.

 I live with my tenant and we share the same kitchen, what are the rules applying to rent increases, interest on deposits and notice of termination?